Mark Trevorrow

-Mark Trevorrow (born 4 February 1959 in Melbourne, Victoria) is an Australian comedian, television host and media personality.
-In the early 1980s he had two Top 20 hits as part of Globos with Wendy De Waal, and in 1984 he debuted "Bob Downe", who went on to become his best-known character.
-After being very successful at the Edinburgh Festival Fringe in 1987, Trevorrow split his time touring between England and Australia.
+Mark Trevorrow (born 4 February 1959) is an Australian comedian, television host and media personality.
+In the early 1980s he had two Top 40 hits as part of Globos with Wendy De Waal, and in 1984, he debuted "Bob Downe", who went on to become his best-known character.
+After being very successful at the Edinburgh Festival Fringe in 1987, Trevorrow split his time touring between the UK and Australia.
 He has appeared extensively on television, released four albums, and written a book.

 Early life

 He was raised in the Melbourne suburb of Murrumbeena, the third son of Alan, a builder-turned-teacher, and his wife Dorothy.
 He has a younger sister and two older brothers.
 In his teens, he came out to his family as gay.
 He attended Murrumbeena High School and was co-editor of the school magazine.
 That interest in journalism led him to become a copy boy at The Sun News-Pictorial starting at age 17, for five years.
 He moved on to theatre and cabaret, encouraged by the party atmosphere at the Melbourne production of The Rocky Horror Show every weekend.